joshua-fink/airflowdockertest/README.md

 ### Current Difficulties

 <ul>
-  <li> Tried to follow tutorial on Connections in Airflow docs to set up Calendarific API via Airflow UI.
+  <li> Tried to follow tutorial on Connections to set up Calendarific API via Airflow UI, got confused.
 Then tried running in via 'dags/test_calendarific.py'.
 A bit confused on how to properly set it up.
 Theory is permissions of account in Docker Container may not be configured properly. </li>
   <li> Currently, 'dags/test_calendarific.py' runs a test using 'HttpSensor()' operator to test if connection is active.
 DAG fails instead :( </li>
 </ul>